zfc283/PotatoTrip/README.md

 - **Path**: https:&#8203;//potatotrip.site/api/shoppingCart/checkout
 - **Method**: POST
-- **Description**: Check out the current logged in user's shopping cart and create an order.
+- **Description**: Checks out the current logged in user's shopping cart and create an order.
 Upon successful checkout, the API returns details of the created order in the response body.
 - **Request Parameters**:

 &nbsp;